CollinsLemeke/DistilBERT-vs-Frontier-LLMs/ReadMe.md

 **Training both models cost about 13.3 g of CO₂, roughly the emissions of boiling a small cup of water.** That is a one-off cost.
 Every prediction afterwards is close to free.

-> **A note on the per-prediction figure.** The carbon charts below are plotted at **0.0030 mg CO₂ per prediction**.
-The notebook's stored per-task output records **0.0041 mg**.
-The two come from separate measurement runs, both are the same order of magnitude, and no conclusion changes either way.
-The multipliers in the charts follow the 0.0030 figure.
-If you reproduce this, use whatever CodeCarbon reports on your own hardware.
+> **A note on the per-prediction figure.** All carbon numbers below use **0.0041 mg CO₂ per prediction**, measured by CodeCarbon in the run stored in this notebook (0.00413 mg on Task A, 0.00408 mg on Task B).
+An earlier training run measured 0.0030 mg on different hardware.
+Emissions depend on the GPU you get and the carbon intensity of your local grid, so expect your own figure to differ.
+The model quality numbers are unaffected, since they do not depend on hardware.

 ### The comparison, and what kind of number it is